gshanemiller/reinvent/README.md

 instances.

-Provided NICs are supported by DPDK the main differences between this setup and an alternate valid setup are system administration related not code.
+Provided NICs are supported by DPDK the main differences between this setup and an alternate valid setup are system administration not code.
 Ultimately you'll need two or more boxes (sender/clients, and receiver/servers) such that each box has at least one DPDK compatible NIC which is **unused by the operating system**.
 Your NIC may or may not require installation of its own dependencies.
 Mellanox does and the choice of Mellanox dependencies depends in turn on the O/S and version.
 DPDK NICs must have an IP address assignment and the machines must connected to each other over a local LAN.
+The Equinix setup guide (link below) deals with all these issues.

 # Getting Started
 * [Read setup instructions](https://github.com/rodgarrison/reinvent/blob/main/doc/equinix_mellanox_setup.md).
 This will